dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/notes.md

 ![container v vm](container-vs-vm.png)

-* A Docker Image is a template used to create a Docker Container.
+* A **Docker Image** is a template used to create a **Docker Container**.
 Thus like in OOP, the Docker Image is the blueprint and the Docker Container is the running instance.

 ![image v container](image-v-container.png)

-* A Dockerfile is a file has the necessary steps to build a Docker Image and subsequent Containers.
+* A **Dockerfile** is a file has the necessary steps to build a Docker Image and subsequent Containers.

 ![Dockerfile](Dockerfile.png)